D-I-Projects/ServerBuilder/README.md

 ## Minecraft's EULA

+With downloading our program you agree to Minecraft's EULA (https://www.minecraft.net/en-us/eula).
+In the program itself we will ask you again if your accepting Minecraft's EULA, without accepting theres no way to launch the server.jar file.

 ## Installation

 - If the Installation file for Windows doesn't work just install Python(3.9.7), Java(21) and Python Libaries(requests, tkinter, psutil) manually.